ExaWorks/psij-python/docs/user_guide.rst

 Managing Job State
 ------------------

-In all the above examples, we have submitted jobs without checking on what happened to them.
-Once the job has finished executing (which, for `/bin/date`, should be almost as soon as the job starts) the resource manager will mark the job as complete, triggering PSI/J to do the same via the :class:`JobStatus
+In the above examples, we submitted jobs without checking on what happened to them.
+Once the job has finished executing (which, for `/bin/date`, should be almost as soon as the job starts), the resource manager will mark the job as complete, triggering PSI/J to do the same via the :class:`JobStatus
 <psij.job_status.JobStatus>` attribute of the job.  ``Job`` state
 progressions follow this state model: